esztersojtory/vitessce_data/README.md

 # Alternatively

 Alternatively, the config can also be created in R (or in Python) and the widgets can be launched in the R environment directly.
-This does not have many benefits appart from the fact that it does not require a local server, it can access the zarr file directly.
+This does not have many benefits appart from the fact that it does not require the data to be served.
 Either way, the steps are very similar to the JSON format:

 Configure the vitessce config: